 Who We Are

 We are a global team working from four regions divided equally between the Global South and North.
-Headquartered in San Francisco, California, we have an office in Washington, D.C., and have a regional presence in South Asia and are building a presence in Africa.
+Headquartered in San Francisco, California, we have an office in Washington, D.C., and have a regional presence in Asia and are building a presence in Africa.
 We partner with organizations and communities around the world.

 Natalie Bridgeman Fields founded Accountability Counsel to continue more than a decade of her work toward environmental and human rights accountability in international finance and development.
 Accountability Counsel’s status as a nonprofit organization began in September 2009, after Natalie received an Echoing Green Fellowship to support the organization’s founding.
 We were recognized as a high impact social enterprise with a fellowship from the Draper Richards Kaplan Foundation in 2015.